-It’s time to prepare for your teaching job interview and while focusing on questions that you might be asked is always a good idea, it’s also important to have some questions to ask them ready to go.
+It’s time to prepare for your teaching job interview.
+While focusing on questions that you might be asked is always a good idea, it’s also important to have some questions to ask ready to go.

 What types of things should you be asking your potential employer?
 What is important to find out from the start to make sure that the Special Ed teaching position will be a good fit for you?